What is Medically Assisted Detox?

 Detox alone will not lead to lasting change and it is just the first step in an addiction treatment plan.
 By introducing behavioral and cognitive therapy early on in the recovery process, we can help you address the underlying issues that may have caused or contributed to your addictive behaviors.

 Many times people start using drugs and alcohol to mask psychological issues or trauma that they are not yet ready to deal with.
-Bringing those issues to light may be difficult and painful, but we want you to know that we’re not here to place judgement.
+Bringing those issues to light may be difficult and painful, but we want you to know that we’re not here to place judgment.
 In fact, many of our own staff members are in recovery, just like you.
 We really do understand what you’re going through and we want to see you through it.

-Our main goal in introducing these behavioral and cognitive therapies early on is to empower you with knowledge, support and strategies to beat your addiction and truly heal your whole self—body, mind and spirit.
-Briarwood Detox Center is proud to offer medically-assisted detox services while also bridging the gap between detox and inpatient rehab.
+Our main goal in introducing these behavioral and cognitive therapies early on is to empower you with knowledge, support and strategies to beat your addiction and truly heal your whole self—body, mind, and spirit.
+Briarwood Detox Center is proud to offer medically assisted detox services while also bridging the gap between detox and inpatient rehab.